-There is a growing focus on avoiding hospital readmissions to decrease costs and improve health outcomes and patient satisfaction.
-Approximately 17% of elderly patients discharged from the hospital are readmitted within 30 days and many of these readmissions are avoidable (Barrett et al, 2015).
-There is a growing emphasis on providing patients with discharge instructions to improve health outcomes.
-In fact, the US government started penalizing hospitals in 2012 for avoidable readmissions (Centers for Medicare & Medicaid Services, n.d.).
+Avoiding hospital readmissions is incentivized as an opportunity for hospitals to decrease costs and improve health outcomes and patient satisfaction (CMS, 2020).
+Approximately 17% of elderly patients discharged from the hospital are readmitted within 30 days and many of these readmissions are avoidable (Bailey et al, 2019).
+The U.S. government started penalizing hospitals in 2012 for avoidable readmissions (Centers for Medicare & Medicaid Services, n.d.).
+There is a growing emphasis on providing patients with discharge instructions and follow-up care to improve health outcomes (Bennett & Probst, 2016).
 Disparities between and among hospitals continue around this quality measure.

 Analyzing the Data

-The purpose of this analysis is to compare the rates of patients who reported that they were given information about what to do during their recovery at home given the rates of readmissions and mortality for acute myocardial infarction, coronary artery bypass grafting (CABG), chronic obstructive pulmonary disease, stroke, heart failure, pneumonia and hip/knee replacement at multiple levels, including state, county and hospital type.
+The purpose of this analysis is to compare the rates of patients who reported that they were given information about what to do during their recovery at home given the rates of readmissions and mortality for acute myocardial infarction, coronary artery bypass grafting (CABG), chronic obstructive pulmonary disease (COPD), stroke, heart failure, pneumonia, and hip/knee replacement at multiple levels, including state, county, and hospital type.

 This data is also available in a text-based table format.
 This alternate format also provides hospital-specific data.

 Hospital Compare - Patient Surveys - HCAHPS (data released July, 2020)

 Hospital Compare - Unplanned Hospital Visits (data released July, 2020)

 Hospital Compare - Complications and Deaths (data released July, 2020)